cloudcreativity/laravel-json-api/docs/basics/api.md

     - CommentValidator
 ```

-You must stick to whatever pattern you choose to use.
-This is because we use the structure to automatically detect
+You must stick to whatever pattern you choose to use because we use the structure to automatically detect
 JSON API classes.

 ### Container Bindings